-Credits: 3 (or 1 credit of national board certification preparation)
+Credits: 3 (or 1 credit of national board certification preparation for post graduate/ APRN certificate program)

 In this course the student will synthesize and review issues relevant to their specialty clinical practice.
 This course is designed as a review of the required masters level core nursing courses and specialty focused curriculum for advanced nursing practice.
 This course will provide an overview of both the required core nursing courses as well as each specific specialty course.